Subchapter F. PESTICIDE

 (iii) The name, telephone number and pesticide business license number of the pesticide application business.

-(iv) A copy of the label for every pesticide used within 10 days of a request.
+(iv) A copy of the label for every pesticide used within 10 days of a written request.

 (3) Notification shall be made between 12 hours and 72 hours prior to the pesticide application.

-(4) Notification shall be made by telephone, personal contact or certified mail.
+(4) Notification shall be made by telephone, personal contact or certified mail or, if available, electronic mail or facsimile.

-(i) Notification requirements are met if the information is placed on a telephone answering device activated by calling the registrants telephone number, or if the information is given to an adult contacted by dialing the daytime, nighttime or alternate telephone number.
+(i) Notification requirements are met through constructive notification by contacting the hypersensitive person’s daytime or nighttime listings in the register or if the information is given to an adult contacted by dialing the alternate telephone number.

-(ii) If notification cannot be made after at least two telephone contact attempts, notification may be made by placing the written notification information on the front door of the listed residence or location.
+(ii) If notification cannot be made after at least two telephone contact attempts, notification may be made by placing the written notification information on the front door of the listed residence or secondary location listed in the registry within 500 feet of the application site 12 to 72 hours prior to the application.

-(iii) A record shall be kept of every telephone contact and contact attempt made under this paragraph.
+(iii) A record shall be kept of every contact and contact attempt made under this paragraph.

 (b) Exceptions.
 The following types of application do not require notification under this section:

-(1) An application of a pesticide within a single family residential detached structure.
+(1) An application of a pesticide within a detached structure not listed as a secondary location.

 (2) An application of a pesticide directly below the soil surface.